Skip to Main Content

 Homeowners insurance endorsement

 Adding a scheduled personal property endorsement is another option to add coverage for specific items in your collection.
-Many people add this coverage to insure jewelry as well as other high-value items like art, collectibles, rugs and instruments.
+Many people add this coverage to insure jewelry and other high-value items like art, collectibles, rugs and instruments.

 When adding this endorsement to your policy, your insurance company will likely ask for the purchase receipt or a recent appraisal to insure the item for a specific dollar amount.
-Depending on your company’s endorsement specifics, a deductible might not apply for the item in a covered loss or you may be able to choose a lower deductible than the rest of your policy has.
-However, keep in mind that adding an endorsement to your policy will raise the cost of your premiums.
-The increase generally depends on how much coverage you add with the endorsement.
+Depending on your company’s endorsement specifics, a deductible might not apply for the item in a covered loss, or you may be able to choose a lower deductible than that which applies to the rest of your policy.
+However, keep in mind that adding endorsements will raise the cost of your premiums.
+The increase generally depends on how much coverage you add.

 Jewelry insurance

-Certain companies, including some major insurers, offer stand-alone jewelry insurance policies.
-A jewelry insurance policy may be helpful if your home insurance company does not offer a scheduled personal property endorsement.
-Jewelry insurance policy specifics may vary greatly between companies, but loss, theft and some damage are usually covered.
+Certain companies, including some major insurers, offer standalone jewelry insurance policies.
+A jewelry insurance policy could be helpful if your home insurance company does not offer a scheduled personal property endorsement.
+Jewelry insurance policy specifics vary greatly between companies, but loss, theft and some damage are usually covered.

 Frequently asked questions

-• Jewelry insurance is a stand-alone insurance policy that can be purchased from some companies to cover specific pieces.
+• Jewelry insurance is a standalone insurance policy that can be purchased from certain companies to cover specific pieces.
 These policies usually list each insured jewelry item, along with its appraised or purchased value, and insure against damage, theft and accidental loss.
 Jewelry insurance policies may or may not come with a deductible and may have exclusions for things like wear and tear or pest damage.

 • Yes, typically renters insurance covers jewelry, though it will depend on your policy.
-Most policies also have a relatively low sublimit for jewelry, meaning that you will only be able to receive the maximum of the sublimit of your renters insurance policy regardless of how much value is lost.
+Most policies also have a relatively low sublimit for jewelry, meaning that you will only be able to receive the maximum of the sublimit of your renters insurance policy regardless of the value of the lost item.
+You will also need to factor in your deductible if you want to file a claim for jewelry.